Gymbag4u

 Image credit to Bing.com | All Creative Commons

-The concept of “paying it forward,” brought to light in Catherine Ryan Hyde’s novel, is the perfect way to describe this.
-As she wrote, “You can’t pay back, so you might as well pay it forward.”
+The concept of paying it forward, brought to light in Catherine Ryan Hyde’s novel, is the perfect way to describe this.
+As she wrote, You can’t pay back, so you might as well pay it forward.
 It’s an appeal to keep in mind that even when we are not able to repay a kindness directly, we can keep the chain going by paying it forward to others.

-The Ripple Effect: How Kindness Spreads
+The Effects: How Kindness Spreads

 Kindness Is Good for You, Too

 Numerous studies have proven that kindness increases happiness and reduces stress.
-In one study in the United Kingdom, participants who practiced kindness reported a dramatic boost in their mood after three days.
-Kindness, according to the Mayo Clinic, can leave you feeling more connected, reduce loneliness, and even strengthen relationships.
-In their own words: “Kindness has the power to increase your feeling of being connected to other people, decrease loneliness, battle low mood, and improve relationships.
-And it can even be infectious, encouraging others to get in on the act with displays of their kindness.”
+In one study in the United Kingdom, participants who shows kindness experiences a boost in their mood after three days of practising it.
+Kindness, according to the Mayo Clinic, it can leave you feeling more connected, reduce loneliness, and even strengthen relationships.
+In their own words, Kindness has the power to increase your feeling of being connected to other people, decrease loneliness, battle low mood, and improve relationships.
+And it can even be habitual and to encouraging others to display kindness and improve society with joy of helping.

 Small Acts, Big Impact

-You don’t have to create a mass event to be effective.
-The smallest thing can be the most powerful.
+You don’t have to create a major kindness event to be more effective.As the smallest act of kindness can be also greatly satisfying.

-Leaving the door open for someone else.
-Giving a genuine compliment.
-Letting someone cut ahead of you.
-Expressing gratitude with “thank you” or a good morning greeting.
-These small things might not be that big, but they do seem to leave an impression.
-According to the Mental Health Foundation, “It’s the small things in life that can make a big difference.”.
+Opening door for someone else, Giving a genuine compliment, Letting someone go ahead of you.
+Expressing gratitude with thank you or a good morning greeting.
+These small things are small, but they leave great impressions.
+According to the Mental Health Foundation, It’s the small things in life that can make a big difference.

-Programs such as the Random Acts of Kindness Foundation and neighborhood projects such as “Spreading Good Juju” make kindness an integral part of a person’s routine.
-They are a reminder that each one of us can help make the world a brighter place, one thoughtful moment at a time.
+Programs such as the Random Acts of Kindness Foundation and neighbourhood projects such as Spreading Good Juju make kindness an integral part of a person’s routine.
+They are a reminder that every one of us can help to make the world a brighter place, one thoughtful moment at a time.

-Why We Hold Back—and How to Push Through
+Why We Hold Back and How to Push Through

 The answer?
 Don’t think about it too much.
 A little thing that seems like nothing to you might mean everything to someone else.